inbravo/scribe/docs/md/salesforce.md

 - MetaObject.CrmUserId need your CRM user id
 - MetaObject.CrmPassword is your CRM password
-- MetaObject.CrmType is your CRM type, which is <b>'SFDC'</b> in case of NetSuite CRM
+- MetaObject.CrmType is your CRM type, which is <b>'SFDC'</b> in case of SalesForce CRM